All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Bone Density: The Critical Caveat

 This is the most important consideration for postmenopausal women considering GLP-1 medications.
-Weight loss of any kind reduces the mechanical load on bones, potentially accelerating bone density loss in women who are already at elevated risk for osteoporosis.
+Weight loss of any kind reduces the mechanical load on bones, potentially accelerating bone density loss in women who are already at improved risk for osteoporosis.

-Essential protective measures:
+Important protective measures:

 • DEXA scan before treatment and at regular intervals